Assume AI is “everywhere” - what still needs actual humans?

 • how to detect when it’s gone off the rails

-• Risk, compliance, and governance around AI will be a huge domain.
+• Risk, compliance, and governance around AI will be a huge domain - research labs like Anthropic and the UK AI Security Institute are already building the playbook.

 Examples: